PeakIndicators/Getting-Started-On-Azure-ML/Work-With-Data-in-Azure-ML.md

 4. Select **Tabular** or **File** for Dataset type.

 5. Select **Next** to open the **Datastore and file selection** form.
 On this form you select where to keep your dataset after creation, as well as select what data files to use for your dataset.

-  * Enable skip validation if your data is in a virtual network.
-Learn more about [virtual network isolation and privacy](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-enable-studio-virtual-network).

   * For Tabular datasets, you can specify a 'timeseries' trait to enable time related operations on your dataset.
 Learn how to [add the timeseries trait to your dataset](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-monitor-datasets#studio-dataset).